LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Integrations/messaging-conversations.md

 ### Messaging events for Function Invocation

-Conversational Cloud messaging uses a series of "Conversation State Change Events" which get fired when specific actions or events occur within the conversation.
-You are able to use theses events to trigger functions within Functions.
+Conversational Cloud messaging uses a series of "Conversation State Change Events" which are fired when specific actions or events occur within the conversation.
+You are able to use these events to trigger your functions.